 Phone (29) 449 8000, Address Wolffintie 34, Vaasa

-There are 20 summer universities throughout Finland.
+There are 18 summer universities throughout Finland.
 They operate in tight contact and permanent collaboration with the Finnish universities.
 Summer universities offer short-term courses, not degree programmes.
 Nor do they award financial grants for either Finnish or international students; all expenses must be covered by the student.
 Fees usually vary from 70 euros to 600 euros.
 The language of instruction is mainly Finnish but some courses are taught in English.
-Annually more than 1,100 non-Finnish speakers participate in summer university courses.
+Annually more than 1,100 international students participate in summer university courses.
 Courses are open to everyone but prerequisites and application dates vary so make sure to contact the appropriate summer university for specific information.
-Courses are increasingly available online!

 What Summer Universities Offer

 - Open university studies.
 These courses are carried out in accordance with the requirements of the universities and the students earn ECTS credits.